-Cost to Install a Through the Wall Air Conditioner
+Cost to Install a Through-the-Wall Air Conditioner

 The Downside of Having a Wall AC

 Although wall ACs are a convenient solution for smaller spaces, they require a long-term commitment.
-You’ll be cutting a large hole in a wall, and it’d have to be filled and repainted when you decide to replace your through the wall AC with perhaps another type of air conditioning system.
+You’ll be cutting a large hole in a wall, which would have to be filled and repainted when you decide to replace it with perhaps another type of air conditioning system.

 Another thing to keep in mind is proper insulation.
 If the hole isn’t insulated, your room will be exposed to drafts and insects.

 Achieve Ideal Room Climate With Wall AC Units

 Through-the-wall air conditioner is a comfortable solution for your home.
 They can be installed in bedrooms, dorm rooms, hotel rooms, assisted living facilities, etc. Some notable factors to keep in mind while shopping for these ACs include the size of your room, digital controls, and efficiency ratings.
 With this comprehensive guide as your go-to source, you should now be equipped with all the necessary knowledge about in wall ACs to make an informed decision that best fits your needs and budget.

 Our issue is replacing an in the wall a/c for a new one.
 Does it have to be special made!!
 Our in wall sleeve is under window but follows an L shape (mansard roof).
 It goes out then down through the mansard waves.
 At present the voltage is a 3 prong 220 outlet.
 What to do??

 The older in-wall mount AC units are smaller than the new ones it seems.
 The condo we purchased has a 1994 unit that is 13’X18″.
 Which means cutting a larger hole in the condo, so many older units with that size.
 Cutting larger holes in condo’s is frowned on.